 Once you realize the settlement offer will not be sufficient, it is best to file your lawsuit sooner rather than later.
 Your attorney will be responsible for gathering evidence, filing paperwork, negotiations, and preparing for litigation.

 All of this will be easier when memories are fresh, and evidence has not been misplaced.

+Although there isn't necessarily an average payout for truck accidents, we are here to ensure you get the compensation you deserve.
 Our professional team of trucking accident lawyers in South Carolina is here to help you navigate the complex legal system.

 The Peace Law Firm can negotiate with trucking insurance companies on your behalf, gather evidence, file your lawsuit, and prepare for trial—all while allowing you the time and peace of mind you need to heal and recover.

 We have the expertise and commitment necessary to get you the compensation you deserve.
 Contact us today to schedule your case consultation.